 As a recorder player, Severin was first prize winner of numerous music competitions.
 He has performed as a soloist or in duo and ensemble formations throughout Switzerland.
 Master classes with Maurice Steger, Hans-Martin Linde, Frans Brüggen, Michala Petri, Dorothee Oberlinger.
 He received his vocal training in the choirs of the Winterthur Conservatory under Christoph Bachmann.
 He is also a singer and board member of the professional vocal ensemble The Zurich Chamber Singers.

 Severin Hosang works as a Junior Public Affairs Specialist at AXA Switzerland and is a member of the Commission for Public Relations (KOA) of the Swiss Radio and Television responsible body (SRG) Zurich-Schaffhausen.

 David Gurtner, born 1987 in Winterthur, Switzerland, studied percussion and timpani at Zurich University of the Arts with Klaus Schwärzler, Rainer Seegers and Raphael Christen and voice with David Thorner.
 He received his Master of Arts degree in Music Performance in 2015.

 He was a member of Gustav Mahler Jugendorchester.
 As a freelance percussionist he regularly performs with Basel Symphony Orchestra, Tonhalle Orchestra Zurich, Musikkollegium Winterthur and various other ensembles.
-He is a member and co-manager of the vocal ensemble The Zurich Chamber Singers, a member of the percussion ensemble DeciBells, drummer in his band The Roffs, furthermore he works for Giannini Swiss Drums and is a member of the executive board at Kulturzentrum Gaswerk in Winterthur.
+He is a member and co-manager of the vocal ensemble The Zurich Chamber Singers, a member of the percussion ensemble DeciBells, drummer in his band The Roffs, furthermore he is a member of the executive board at Kulturzentrum Gaswerk in Winterthur.